leonitousconforti/the-moby-effect/docs/modules/demux/Raw.ts.md

 Transforms an http response into a raw stream socket.
 If the response is not a raw stream socket, then an error will be returned.

+FIXME: this function relies on a hack to expose the underlying tcp socket from the http client response.
+This will only work in NodeJs, not tested in Bun/Deno yet, and will never work in the browser.

 **Signature**

 ```ts